 Up to $3 million to be awarded across three prize categories

-Potential projects can address any opportunities or challenges that are of importance to the Canadian Arctic and its peoples.
-A project can have one or more focus areas such as, but not limited to, education, training, health and wellness, environment and climate change, recreation, tourism, culture and economic development.
+Potential projects can address any opportunities or challenges that are of importance to the Canadian Arctic and its communities.
+A project can have one or more focus areas such as, but not limited to: education, training, health and wellness, environment and climate change, recreation, tourism, culture and economic development.

-Last year, a total prize award of over $2.5 million was shared among five teams for their innovative plans to inspire change and improve the lives of people living in Canada's North.
-Pirurvik: A Place to Grow, an innovative and comprehensive early childhood education program rooted in traditional child-rearing practices that aims to change the lives of children throughout Nunavut, received the top award of $1 million.
-In addition, three prizes were awarded in the AIP category that awards up to $500,000; and one team received funds for their project in the Youth category that awards up to $100,000.
+Last year, a more than $2.6 million was shared among eight northern teams for their innovative plans to inspire change and improve the lives of people living in their communities.
+Northern Compass, a program to create culturally relevant pathways from high school through postsecondary education and on to fulfilling careers for youth in Nunavut and the Northwest Territories, received the top prize of $1 million.
+In addition, four prizes were awarded in the AIP category that awards up to $500,000; and three teams received funds for their project in the Youth category that awards up to $100,000.

 More information about the AIP, past Laureates, and the nomination process is available on the AIP website.